Grosserly/chrome-skew-bug/README.md

 - Chrome calculates the tangent of the parameters passed into `skew()`
 - The tangent of 90 degrees is `undefined`
 - Chrome seems to catch this under most circumstances, but for some reason it doesn't properly do so here
-- The renderer breaks down as things go looking for a number and get `undefined` instead
+- (Speculation) the renderer breaks down as things go looking for a number and get `undefined` instead

 It's possible that this isn't the only place in the code that this can happen.
 I suspect other places where trigonometric functions are used might also be vulnerable.